 Hangar T374 in Weybridge, UK was built in the 1960s as the final assembly building for the VC10 airplane built by Vickers and BAC.
 Weybridge at that time was home to some of the heavyweights of the British Aviation industry with an airfield built in the middle of the Brooklands motor racing circuit.
-The building was used as a set for Flash Gordon before finally being demolished in the late 1980s.
+The building was eventually abandoned before being used as a set for Flash Gordon.
+It was finally demolished in the late 1980s.

 Below is a timeline of Vickers at Brooklands in the 1960s -